flowingcharts/FlowingCharts/README.md

 Download and install Node from [nodejs.org](https://nodejs.org/en/)

-To make sure Node has been properly installed, you can opena command prompt and run the following command:
+To make sure Node has been properly installed, you can open a command prompt and run the following command:

 ```
 node -v